NoteDance/Note-documentation/README.md

 This module implements a 3D convolutional layer, which can apply a set of filters to an input tensor and produce a feature volume.
 The usage of this module is as follows:

 - First, create an instance of the conv3d class, and specify the number of output filters, the kernel size, and other optional parameters such as input size, activation function, weight initializer, bias initializer, use bias, strides, padding mode, data format, and dilation rate.
-- Second, call the output method of the instance, and pass the input tensor as the data argument.
+- Second, pass the input tensor as the data argument.
 You can also specify a different dilation rate for the convolution operation.
-- The output method will return a tensor of shape [batch_size, depth, height, width, filters], which is the 3D convolution output.
+- Last, return a tensor of shape [batch_size, depth, height, width, filters], which is the 3D convolution output.

 For example: